derek-baker/functional-programming-jargon/readme.md

 It's worth mentioning that point-free functions are not necessarily better than their counterparts, as they can be more difficult to understand when complex.

 ## Predicate
 A predicate is a function that returns true or false for a given value.
-A common use of a predicate is as the callback for array filter.
+A common use of a predicate is as the callback for filtering a list.

 ```fs
 let predicate a = a > 2